-I’ve been working in New Media for over fifteen years, mainly in creative roles for media companies you’ve probably heard of.
+I’ve been working in New Media for over sixteen years, mainly in creative roles for media companies you’ve probably heard of.
 I’ve worked and consulted with small startups and big corporations, global brands and charities.
-My main areas of expertise and interest are social web experiences, participation and collaboration, consumer experience and product strategy.
+My main areas of expertise and interest are digital praxis, participation and collaboration, consumer experience and product strategy.
 I’ve also had years of experience of creating and managing content-led propositions and related strategies.

 As a creative catalyst and product owner, I’m not a developer, but I know enough about technology platforms, systems and approaches to be able to communicate confidently and sensibly about their various challenges and benefits.
 I’m also completely comfortable working with agile development methods (including XP) and rapid prototyping or R&D, as well as innovation programmes.
 Over the course of my career to date, I’ve managed a number of multidisciplinary teams of people, including developers, editors, project managers, moderators, producers and strategists.

 In my most recent employed role at Guardian News and Media, as Head of Digital Engagement, I worked with journalists, technologists and users to develop and explore all forms of engagement (collaboration, conversation, co-curation…) plus create and manage new social web strategies and experiences for The Guardian.